jooooel/TIL/README.md

+# AI
+[🎧 Generative models: exploration to deployment](https://overcast.fm/+NvtsaS8Z0) - A good summary on how to going from choosing a model, to deploying it.

+[📖 OpenAI Cookbook](https://cookbook.openai.com/) - A lot of examples for how to use ChatGPT.

+[📖 LLM for Book Summaries (Comprehensive Bulleted Notes): Walkthrough and Model Rankings](https://github.com/cognitivetech/llm-long-text-summarization/) - Detailed walkthrough on how to summarize large texts (books) using locally run models.

+[▶️ A Hackers' Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU) - Jeremy Howard talks about how LLMs work and shows some examples of RAG and fine tuning.

 # .NET
 [📝 .NET & GRPC What they forgot to tell you](https://www.faesel.com/blog/dotnet-grpc-forgot-to-tell-you) - More practical advice than just "How to do HelloWorld".